commontoolsinc/RFC/rfc/sigil.md

 }
 ```

-### Alias Sigil (`alias@1`)
+### Cursor Sigil (`cursor@1`)

-The alias sigil provides transparent references to a JSON value held by another fact at a given path.
-Unlike links, aliases allow writes to pass through to the underlying target fact, making them transparent to mutations.
+The cursor sigil provides transparent references to a JSON value held by another fact at a given path, acting like a permanent redirect.
+Unlike queries, cursors are followed first before writing - when you write to a cursor, the write operation is redirected to the underlying target fact, making cursors transparent to mutations.
 If path is omitted it references the whole JSON value - `is` field of the target fact.

 #### Fields